 1.3.
 Enter a Project name for example 'Gmail Service Account' and click Create.

 2.1 Make sure your new project is selected in the projects list at the top of the screen and then click Enable APIs & Services.

 2.2.
-In the API library, search for the following API sets; Gmail API, Google Calendar API & Contacts API.
+In the API library, search for the following API sets; Gmail API, Google Calendar API, Contacts API. & People API.
 Click on each of them in turn and click Enable.
 This allows the adding of permission scopes later, but nothing has been granted yet.

 Note: To get back to the API Library each time you will need to click the menu button and select APIs & Services > Library.

 3.1.
 Click the menu button and select IAM & Admin > Service accounts.

 3.3.
 Fill in a name and description for the service account and click Create and Continue.

 3.4 Click Done( ignore sections 2 & 3 )

 3.5.
 Open the menu in the Action column and click Manage Keys.

 3.7 Make sure JSON is selected and click Create